raspberrypilearning/sense-hat-data-logger/en/step_3.md

 --- task ---

-Create a variable to hold the data from the function call within a new `while True` loop.
+Create a variable to hold the data from the function call within a new `while True` loop, and write that data to the new file.

 --- code ---
 ---